The Council on Foundations maintains a compilation of local response funds dedicated to supporting nonprofits and individuals in the community.

 Track Long-Term Impact

-We provide the data reporting outputs that will enable organizations to safely track COVID-19's long-term impact on services for future support programs and funding sources.
+We provide the data reporting outputs that enable organizations to safely track and prove impact to funders, supporting funding stability and long-term resilience.

 Share Reliable Data